serotracker/sero-can-webapp/README.md

 ### Github Pages Deployment
-`npm install`,
-`npm run deploy`
-This will build static assets for the application and commit them to the `gh-pages` branch.
+Deployment of static assets for the application occurs on each push to master.
+The full configuration can be viewed [here](.github/workflows/deploy-gh-pages.yml).
-Go to the repo settings > github pages > enter `serotracker.com` into the custom domain name field and hit save.

 ### Continuous Integration
 The following commands are run on the Jenkins CI Server: